 Please assume we always mean well (we DO) and if you can point out failings kindly, it’s greatly appreciated.
 You try doing your job on the internet in front of a kajillion people, man, and you’ll understand exactly what I mean.

 Short version: “Healthy eating” is both subjective and relative.
 What constitutes healthy eating is an utterly personal decision.
 Low Carb Zen looks to meet people where they are at and especially to facilitate the transition to low carb for new folks.
 Not everybody is in a place to practice “ideal eating” (whatever that means), but everyone CAN take steps to improve their eating habits.

 That’s what we’re about–helping you to make improvements that you feel good about making.
 Period.

 Although I hear that Yak Milk from Yemen is pretty awesome…

 We have a very diverse membership and share a very diverse range of recipes.
 We look to meet people where they are at on their low carb journey, you know?
 If our middle-of-the-road approach doesn’t work for you, you may be happier following one of the more specialized, niche pages.

-100,000 a quarter of a million members and have long ago given up trying to please everybody.
+over 100,000 a quarter of a million about a kajillion members and have long ago given up trying to please everybody.
 Just because you don’t like it, doesn’t mean some of the other people won’t.

 If you do want to share your less-than-warm-and-fuzzy opinions on a recipe, please be polite about it anyway.
 Act as if the person who created the recipe may be listening in because, guess what?
-Many times, they are.
+Many times, that is the case.